Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/packages/PACKAGE_UPGRADE_PLAN_2.md

 ## Explicit non-goals for this plan

-- Do not upgrade to Spring Boot 4 or Spring Framework 7.
+- Do not upgrade to Spring Boot 4 or Spring Framework 7 before the 2027 review.
 - Do not upgrade to Spring Kafka 4 as part of this plan unless a supported Spring Boot 3-compatible path is confirmed.
-- Do not upgrade to Gradle 9.
+- Do not upgrade to Gradle 9 before the 2027 review.
+- Do not start a Kotlin major-version/platform upgrade before the 2027 review.
 - Do not move `Manager` to Spring Boot 4-specific integration artifacts such as `resilience4j-spring-boot4`.
 - Do not combine runtime dependency updates with Gradle wrapper or build-tool major-version changes.